 Scope and Usage

-The DeviceMetric resource describes mandatory static properties that characterize a direct or derived, quantitative or qualitative biosignal measurement, setting, or calculation produced by a medical device.
+The DeviceMetric resource describes mandatory static properties that characterize a direct or derived, quantitative or qualitative bio-signal measurement, setting, or calculation produced by a medical device.
 The DeviceMetric resource can also be used to describe the non-static but highly relevant properties to the metric such as metric status, metric last calibration time and type, measurement mode, color, reference link to the parent DeviceComponent to where it belongs, and any capabilities that the metric offers (for example: setting the metric label).

 Note: